 1. Why is it so important that we focus on Ghana?

 There is still a lot of gender inequality in Ghana which results in high instances of sexual abuse and violence.
-In the districts in which we are going to work with the Dance4Life model there’s a lack of knowledge and skills in SRHR leading to unplanned and unwanted pregnancies, unsafe abortion and generally a lack of freedom of choice.
+In the districts in which we are going to work with the Dance4Life model there’s a lack of knowledge and skills in SRHR.
+This leads to unplanned and unwanted pregnancies, unsafe abortion and generally a lack of freedom of choice.

-2. Tell us a bit more about our partner Theater for Social Change.
+2. Can you tell us a bit more about our partner Theatre for Social Change?

 They are very innovative and they really move away from traditional CSE methodologies which are still used broadly in Ghana.
-Instead, they focus on interactive theater in and out of schools.
-Some of their training is quite similar to our exercises.
+Instead, they focus on interactive theatre in and out of schools.
+Some parts in their training are quite similar to our exercises.
 For instance, one of the exercises is to identify what kind of behaviour is expected of different genders.
 We practiced some of the exercises from our Journey4Life.
-Askin: What behaviour and jobs fits with men and women and what kind of jobs do they generally have?
+We asked: What behaviour and jobs fit with men and women and what kind of jobs do they generally have?
 What does this mean for girls and boys in their interaction with each other and their relationships?
 Do they see trends that move beyond the gender boxes?
-Theater for Social Change use a lot of role playing to reflect on the values and beliefs that exist in communities.
+Theatre for Social Change use a lot of role playing to reflect on the values and beliefs that exist in communities.

 3. What do we hope to accomplish in Ghana in 2018?

-Currently Theater for Social Change’s reach is 100 young people per year via the Dance4Life 4 step model [Dance4Life’s predecessor to our current Journey4Life model].
-They will upscale this reach through our pilot, reaching out to 500 young people.
+Currently Theatre for Social Change’s reach is 100 young people per year via the Dance4Life 4 step model (Dance4Life’s predecessor to our current Journey4Life model).
+They will upscale this reach through our pilot, reaching out to 1050 young people in 2018 and at least half of them will be reached in the pilot.
 They will also be collecting more data and evidence around the approach and sessions.

 4. What are the next steps in piloting the Journey4Life in Ghana?

 Our next step is the contextualisation workshop.
-In March we will be completing the Champions4Life training where 20 individuals will be trained to implement the Journey4Life.
+In March we will complete the Champions4Life training where 20 young people will be trained to implement the Journey4Life.
 The pilot will run from March to June where we will also conduct operational research.
 In July we collect the initial results and complete overall assessment with the help of an independent research institute.
 We will then adjust our strategies in the regions together with our partner and hopefully begin our second cycle of sessions in communities and schools.